 Photo of a concrete foundation by craft room/Flickr.

 The first step in connecting a new foundation to an old one is site preparation.
-Foundations depend on the soil beneath them, and the soil under the new foundation will need to be as similar as possible to that under the old foundation.
+Foundations depend on the soil beneath them, and the soil under the new foundation will need to be as similar as possible to that under the existing one.
 The soil can be dug out and compacted, and measures like adding fill may be necessary.
 If the soil is in poor condition, deep footings or piers may need to be sunk into it to provide as much stability as possible, ensuring that the new foundation will be less prone to shifting, settling, and drift over time.

 Once connected, sealants can be used to make the join waterproof so problems don’t develop in the future.
 If your new foundation starts cracking, splitting, or showing other signs of wear, these indicate that it was installed improperly.
 Some potential reasons for such problems can include poor soil preparation, structural steel not graded for this application, or concrete that doesn’t meet building standards.
 Be sure that you have a contract with your builder that clearly spells out the construction method and materials to be used, along with the recourse available in the event of a failure related to a builder’s mistake.

 Depending on the size and type of an addition, some specialty engineering may be involved.
 This can also be true of additions that will be going in at different heights than the main house.
 It is a good idea to bring an engineer into a project as early in the planning stages as possible, as engineers can help determine which parts of a home site are the best candidates for an addition, and they can assist architects with the development of a structurally sound and safe building plan.